-At the Target step of the wizard, define the target backup repository for the backup copy job and retention policy settings.
+At the Target step of the wizard, define a target backup repository and configure retention policy:

 - From the Backup repository list, select a backup repository where copied backups must be stored.